Type Inference

 const = { : 6 as , : [9, 9] as 9[] };

-()..<{ : 6; : 9[] }>();It is also possible to use the const type assertion to convert the entire object, but in this case a different type is created:
+()..<{ : 6; : 9[] }>();Using the const type assertion on the entire object is also possible, but it creates a different type than individual assertions would:

 import { } from "tstyche";